dmbarbour/wikilon/docs/AwelonLang.md

         [C][B][A](a3) == [C][B][A]
         ...

-Arity annotations can be used to help control rewriting and partial evaluation.
-For example, consider a swap function `w = (a2) [] b a`.
-If our runtime has a naive view of 'progress', we might rewrite `[A]w => [[A]]a`, which is not 'useful' progress from perspective of a human observer.
-With the arity annotation, `[A]w` does not evaluate further, instead `[B][A]w` evaluates directly to `[A][B]`.
+Arity annotations are useful to control rewriting and partial evaluation.
+For example, consider a swap function `w = [] b a` vs `w = (a2) [] b a`.
+In the former case, we might evaluate `[A]w => [[A]]a`.
+However, this isn't particularly useful to a human or an optimizer, so we might favor the latter where `[A]w` would not evaluate further because `w` is still lacking an operand.

-Arity annotations can also support call-by-need computation.
-For example, `[[A](a2)F]` has the observable behavior and type of `[[A]F]`, but the former defers computation until the result is required.
+Arity annotations also support call-by-need computation.
+For example, `[[A](a2)F]` has the same observable behavior and type of `[[A]F]`, but the former will clearly computation until another operand is supplied.

 *Note:* Positional arguments do not scale nicely.
-Users too easily lose track of argument order, and what's on the stack.
-A linter should probably call out functions that observe or produce more than three stack elements - not counting arguments polymorphic in stack type or package-local utility functions.
-If needed, developers can leverage tuples or records to group arguments.
+Beyond three arguments - at least for a public API - we should consider use of tuples or records to aggregate data.

 ## Garbage Collection

-Awelon has explicit copy and drop, so garbage collection is not a strong requirement.
-Theoretically, we could deep-copy and deep-drop data.
-However, copy is a common operation, so for performance it might be wiser to shallow-copy, leveraging either reference counting or tracing garbage collection.
-Reference counting GC should work very well because it's impossible in Awelon to construct a cyclic data dependency.
+Awelon has explicit copy and drop, and garbage collection is not a strong requirement.
+However, copy is a very common operation in Awelon.
+Thus, for performance, it can be convenient to either use tracing GC or reference counting.
+Awelon cannot form cyclic value structures, which simplifies GC.

 ## Memoization

-Annotations can easily indicate [memoization](https://en.wikipedia.org/wiki/Memoization).
+We can support [memoization](https://en.wikipedia.org/wiki/Memoization) via annotations.

 For example, `[Function](memo2)` might express that we should memoize the function together with its next two arguments.
-The runtime would find or create a memoization table specific to the function, likely specialized for the expected argument type.
-Of course, memoization does impose some overheads, so it must be applied carefully or performance will suffer.
-Effective incremental computing requires use of memoization together with cache-friendly patterns: compositional views over persistent data structures, stable *Stowage* identifiers, etc..
+The runtime would find or create a memoization table specific to the function.
+Of course, memoization does impose significant overheads, especially in context of parallel or lazy arguments.
+Thus, it must be applied carefully or performance will suffer.

-*Aside:* Awelon systems are purely functional, but memoization over time-series data can model many stateful applications.
+Awelon can weakly support incremental computing via caching of a word's evaluated definition.
+However, full support for incremental computing requires use of explicit memoization together with cache-friendly patterns: compositional views over persistent data structures, use of stowage for shared tree nodes, etc..

 ## Error Reporting